 High-Level Service architecture

-Figure 7 shows how the APEL client, central APEL server and EGI Accounting Portals interact.
+Figure 7 shows how the APEL client, EGI developed collectors, central APEL server and EGI Accounting Portals interact.

 Figure 7.
 APEL components and their interactions.
 Components in red are provided by the APEL project.

-APEL clients can run an APEL parser to extract data from a batch system and place it in their client database, or they can use third-party tools to extract batch or cloud data.
+Users can run an APEL parser to extract data from a batch system and place it in their APEL client database, or they can use third-party tools to extract batch or cloud data.
 This data is then unloaded into a message format suitable for transmission.

-APEL clients run a sending Secure Stomp Messenger (SSM) to send these messages containing records via the EGI Message Brokers to the central APEL server.
-The messages can contain either Job Records or Summary records.
+Users runSecure Stomp Messenger (SSM) to send these messages containing records via the EGI Message Brokers to the central APEL server.
+The messages can contain either individual records or aggregated collections known as summary records.
 This is configurable in the APEL client.

-The central APEL server runs an instance of the SSM, which receives these messages and a “loader” processes the records in the messages and loads them into a MySQL database.
+The central APEL server runs an instance of the SSM, which receives these messages and a loader processes the records in the messages and loads them into a MySQL database.

-A “summariser” process runs to create summaries of any Job Records received and load them in a “SuperSummaries” table along with any Summary records.
+A summariser process runs to create summaries of any individual records received and loads them into a “super summaries” table along with any summary records.
 This summariser runs as a cron job approximately once a day.

-A database “unloader” process unloads the summary records into the message format to be sent on by the sending SSM via the EGI Message Brokers to the EGI Accounting Portal.
+A database unloader process unloads the summary records into a message to be sent on by a sending SSM, via the EGI Message Brokers, to the EGI Accounting Portal.

 There are no changes to the service architecture in this release.